Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Results

-In the third task (results in Table \ref{tab:results}), which involves closed question prediction, we observed an increase of +20 in F1-score between both SOBert models and BERTOverflow.
+In the third task, which involves closed question prediction, we observed an increase of +20 in F1-score between both SOBert models and BERTOverflow.
 This marks the second task, after NER where our Large model is slightly outperformed by the smaller one -- we discuss this phenomenon below.
 The F1-score for closed question prediction was relatively low for all the models in this task, with the highest F1-score achieved by SOBertBase and SOBertLarge at 0.61.
 While low, these scores are similar to the results reported in recent studies on the same task \cite{roy2020predicting}.
 The dataset used in this task contains several features, such as \textit{CreationDate, Tags, Reputation, Title, BodyMarkdown,} etc. \citeauthor{roy2020predicting}\cite{roy2020predicting} have explored the use of feature selection techniques and chose to use \textit{BodyMarkdown}.
 We used both the \textit{Title} and \textit{BodyMarkdown}.

-In the fourth task (results in Table \ref{tab:results}) which involves obsoletion detection, we see large gains on the F1-score between SOBert and all the other baselines models.
-The F1 score of BERTOverflow is significantly lower than that of all other baselines.
-In \ref{ssec:bertOverflow} we delve into potential causes for this behavior and explore possible explanations.
+In the fourth task (results in Table \ref{tab:ComparisonChatGpt}) which involves obsoletion detection, we see large gains on the F1-score between SOBert and all the other baselines models.
+While StackLlama's precision edges out SOBert by a slight margin, it offers substantially lower recall.
+There is also a substantial difference in their sizes, with StackLlama at 7B parameters being 10 times the size of SOBertLarge.
+We delve into more details in the following section.